lukeredpath/LRResty/Documentation/website/getting-started.markdown

 {% endultrahighlight %}

 If you see the returned HTML from www.example.com in your Console log, everything is up and running and you're ready to start using Resty.

+## Building from the latest source

+If you've cloned the latest copy of LRResty from Github, you can build the framework for your platform of choice using the supplied [Rake](http://rake.rubyforge.org/) tasks.
+You'll need to install one RubyGem - the plist gem.

+    $ gem install plist

+You can then run the `build:framework` or `build:mac_framework` task to build either an iOS or Mac static framework, e.g.:

+    $ rake build:framework

+The built framework will be in `build/Release`.
+You can then import this framework into your project using the instructions above.